filgaia/bitbucket-push-request/Readme.md

 ## Available Commands

-- `full` - push, pull-request and slack notification [NOT WORKING YET]
+- `full` - push, pull-request and slack notification
 - `pull-request` - create a pull request
 - `forks` - show the forks for the repository